IDHEAP-UnitePolsoc/coffeeread/README.md

 **There will be a summer break -- please note that our last official reading group meeting will be May 25th!
 We will resume Aug.
 3rd**

-**May 11:** (Ihssane to pick one of the two following papers:)
+**May 11:** (Ihssane to pick one of the two following papers by Tues May 4:)

-1.Ferris, Elizabeth.
+* Ferris, Elizabeth.
 "Making Sense of Public Policy on Refugee Integration."
 The ANNALS of the American Academy of Political and Social Science 690.1 (2020): 200-224.

-2. Appadurai, Arjun.
+* Appadurai, Arjun.
 "The right to research."
 Globalisation, societies and education 4.2 (2006): 167-177.

 *Presenter: Ihssane*